vikrantinfostretch9/BoundlessKit-iOS-HelloWorld/README.md

 # DopamineKit Example App
-## "To Do List" app

 Contained is a simple "To Do List" app that demonstrates how DopamineKit may be used in your code.

 ![Opaque screenshot](readme/CandyBar.png)

+## "To Do List" app

 After downloading the project files, open "__To Do List.xcworkspace__" with Xcode.
-Run a simulation and play around with it, and then pay attention to the TaskViewCell module.
+Run a simulation and play around with it, and then pay attention to the _`TaskViewCell.swift`_ module.

 ### Importing DopamineKit
 The project uses the [CocoaPod](https://cocoapods.org/) named 'DopamineKit'.
 Look at the [Podfile](To Do List/Podfile) in the project.
-[Here](https://github.com/DopamineLabs/DopamineKit-iOS-binary/) are instructions to import the framework.
+[Here](https://github.com/DopamineLabs/DopamineKit-iOS-binary/) are instructions to import the framework into your own project.

 ### Actions that represent Habits

 When choosing an action to reinforce, choose one that would create a positive habit for the user.
-In a To List app, completing tasks is a key result of productivity so we will reinforce this.
+In a To Do List app, completing tasks is a key result of productivity so we will reinforce this.

 ![Workspace screenshot](readme/Opaque workspace.png)